tymekw/Quantum-Bit-Error-Correction-Simulator/README.md

 optional arguments:
   -h,
    --help
                show this help message and exit

   -l WEIGHTS_RANGE [WEIGHTS_RANGE ...],
    --weights_range WEIGHTS_RANGE [WEIGHTS_RANGE ...]
                list of Ls (range of weights {-L,L}) to generate data, separated by SPACE

   -n NUMBER_OF_INPUTS_PER_NEURON [NUMBER_OF_INPUTS_PER_NEURON ...],
    --number_of_inputs_per_neuron NUMBER_OF_INPUTS_PER_NEURON [NUMBER_OF_INPUTS_PER_NEURON ...]
                Ns (numbers of inputs to a single neuron) to generate data, [from to by] separated by SPACE

   -k NUMBER_OF_NEURONS_IN_HIDDEN_LAYER [NUMBER_OF_NEURONS_IN_HIDDEN_LAYER ...],
    --number_of_neurons_in_hidden_layer NUMBER_OF_NEURONS_IN_HIDDEN_LAYER [NUMBER_OF_NEURONS_IN_HIDDEN_LAYER ...]
                Ks (numbers of neurons in hidden layer) to generate data, [from to by] separated by SPACE -b QBER [QBER ...],
    --QBER QBER [QBER ...]
                set list of QBERs to generate data about, separated by SPACE

   -e EVE,
    --eve EVE
                number of Eve's machines

   -f FILENAME,
    --filename FILENAME
                name of file to save data to [test iterations.csv]
 ~~~~
 Example usage:

-go to `src` directory and run:
+go to `src/backend/cli_simulation_runner` directory and run:
 ~~~~
 python simulator.main --weights_range 1 2 3 4 5 --QBER 10 11
  --number_of_inputs_per_neuron 10 140 10 --number_of_neurons_in_hidden_layer 10 140 10